+(IR Mapper: Also Taylor or Criddle)

 There are several other important positions that require trained and focused staff.
 The Status Coordinator presents the status of all the DEEPWAVE facilities at the Daily Planning Meeting.
 The dropsonde quality control coordinator performs a quality control on the deployed dropsondes from the GV AVAPS system and transfers data to the GTS.
 The Hokitika ISS staff prepares, launches and monitors daily and IOP Balloon launches.